 It is important to understand there are many circumstances when consent cannot exist.

-Conestoga's Sexual and Gender-Based Violence Prevention & Response Office provides help based on your individual needs.
+Conestoga's Sexual and Gender-Based Violence Prevention & Support Office provides help based on your individual needs.
 There is no timeframe for when an incident occurred for someone to access support, and you do not need to disclose what happened in order to get help.
 Please email

 If you are interested in discussing your reporting options please